jvanlier/jvanlier.github.io/_projects/2015-tram-metro-vehicle-maintenance-analysis.md

 client: "Regional Dutch public transport provider (via KPMG)"
 tech: >
-  Python (pandas, numpy, scikit-learn, matplotlib), Jupyter notebook, Java, SQL, Hive, Hadoop, Spark, Hortonworks big data cluster, Linux
-methods: association rule mining, random forest classifier
+  Python (pandas, numpy, scikit-learn, matplotlib), Jupyter notebook, Java, SQL, Hive, Hadoop, Spark, Hortonworks big data cluster, Linux, association rule mining, random forest classifier
 from:  2015-09-16 00:00:00 +0200
 to: 2015-11-01 00:00:00 +0200
 ---
+Public transport providers maintain expensive assets and malfunctions on the track can be quite disruptive to their travelers and society as a whole.
+If maintenance can be done earlier (preventing breakdowns) or more efficiently, this can translate into many euros saved.

-I investigated how maintenance for vehicles can be done earlier and more effectively, by exploiting patterns in vehicle (sensor) data in relation to vehicle maintenance records.
-This work was done predominantly in Python and Java, using Hive and Spark to handle big data.
+I investigated how patterns in vehicle (sensor) data relate to vehicle maintenance records.
+This uncovered interesting facts, such as specific areas of the tram network that are more likely to cause wheel damage than others.